 Welcome back to Sports Obsessive.
-The following is what have learned about The Undertaker from Mark Calaway’s perspective in Chapter Two of The Last Ride.
+The following is what have learned about The Undertaker from Mark Calaway’s perspective in The Last Ride: Chapter 2.

 As noted in my break-down of Chapter One of The Last Ride, this is a five part limited series documentary encompassing the legendary career of The Undertaker, told by man behind the character, Mark Calaway.

 Chapter Two of this documentary began with a continuation of Mark Calaway’s view of his performance with Roman Reigns at WrestleMania 33 and his redemption the hoped to achieve in his WrestleMania 34 match against John Cena.

 Taker admitted that he was hugely disappointed with his performance that night and that he could not give Roman Reigns the WrestleMania match he deserved.
 He added that many dream of being in that spot on that night and feels that he let Roman Reigns down.
 We saw Taker watching back over his performance at home with his wife Michelle McCool, eight months after the match had taken place.
 Taker looked as he was tearing up watching himself back and even said that WWE production-crew ‘should have just played the package and called it a day‘.
 His performance at WrestleMania 33 really left some negative emotions within the man, Mark Calaway.
 Taker said that he was not where he should have been physically, and that he should not have been in the ring on that night and took full responsibility.